jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 they struggled to understand and even to hear the microtones required to produce Blues intonation on 12-TET Western instruments.

-In an effort to simplify Blues tonality for purposes of instruction, the "blues scale" was often described as a minor pentatonic scale with an added b5/#4.
+In an effort to simplify Blues tonality for purposes of instruction, the "blues scale" was often described as a minor pentatonic scale with an added b5/#4, or a major pentatonic with a #2/b3.
 This added tone is often called a "blue note".
 But this is an oversimplification, and playing the scale as defined does not really sound like the Blues.